MrLaVisuals/MrLaVisuals/README.md

 I'm an iOS Developer, motion graphics artist, and graphic designer.
 I'm currently the Social Media Producer at Dartmouth College.

-- 🔭 I’m currently working on my Tech Startup
+- 👾 Founder of Nyeusi Tech LLC
 - 🌱 I’m currently learning SwiftUI
 - 💬 Ask me about motion graphics
 - 📫 How to reach me: IG @mr_lavisuals